-The EPA issued the final CCR rule in December 2014 under Subtitle D (non-hazardous) of RCRA with a final publication date of April 27, 2015.
+The EPA issued the final CCR rule in December 2014 under Subtitle D (non-hazardous) of RCRA which was published in the Federal Register on April 27, 2015.
 The rule includes additional requirements for new landfill and impoundment construction as well as closure activities related to certain existing impoundments.
 The final rule also includes provisions that could incentivize early closure of existing impoundments within a three-year window.
-Costs of compliance, primarily for Boswell and Laskin, could be up to approximately \$130 million.
+Costs of compliance, primarily for Boswell and Laskin, could be up to approximately \$100 million.
 The Company continues to work on minimizing costs on behalf of customers through evaluation of beneficial re-use and recycling of CCR and CCR-related waters.
 We would seek recovery of any additional costs through a general rate case.